College of Public Health and Human Sciences

 OSU Extension Service has been our expressway to the community for more than 100 years.

-In fact, of the nation's 50-plus accredited schools of public health, we're the only one with outreach built in.
+Of the nation's 50-plus accredited schools of public health, we're the only one with outreach built in.
 Because we believe in local solutions and are committed to our land grant mission of engaging communities, our faculty work hand in hand with thousands of our neighbors in every county across the state to improve health and well-being by applying science to current health challenges.

 Our programs help students engage in learning beyond the classroom and enable researchers to partner with communities and share discoveries that improve the health and well-being of lives and communities.